Paul Verlaine

 Shattered with dawn’s breath.
 It’s sad to see

-His pedestal, with sculptor’s name to read
+His pedestal, with sculptor’s name a mystery,

 Scarce legible in the shadow of an arbour.